AshrafMd-1/CP/README.md

-# Leetcode-Python
+# Compititive Programming
-Programs for leetcode in python
+Programs for leetcode in differnt languages